 In social media management, competitive benchmarking is a goldmine of insights.

-Brands are competing for growth, reach, engagement, conversions—all from the same target audience.
+Brands are competing for growth, reach, engagement, and conversions—all from the same target audience.

 Speaking of, do you know who your competitors are?

 Will you be the first to know when their growth shoots up rapidly or when it plummets?

 How do you check your competitors’ growth rate on social media?

 This article will lay it out for you in simple, clearly illustrated steps.
 Our tool of choice is our own Sociality.io.
 We think you’ll see why.